codingdesigner/Survival-Kit/README.markdown

 ## Getting Started

-I've created an intro [screencast](http://thecodingdesigner.com/tutorials/please-allow-me-introduce-myself) and a video podcast about using the Kit while designing in the browser at [The Coding Designer](http://thecodingdesigner.com/)
+~~I've created an intro [screencast](http://thecodingdesigner.com/tutorials/please-allow-me-introduce-myself) and a video podcast about using the Kit while designing in the browser at [The Coding Designer](http://thecodingdesigner.com/)~~ I'll be recording a new video soon.

 ## Requirements